Learn How To Modify Your Accent

-practice using your most frequently used professional vocabulary.
+- Practice using your most frequently used professional vocabulary

-oral reading of language related to your business/profession.
+- Oral reading of language related to your business/profession

-conversational dialogues and talking on the telephone.
+- Conversational dialogues and talking on the telephone and online

 To find out if accent modification is right for you, take a free screening.
-You will need a microphone and approximately 10 minutes to complete this screening.
-You will be redirected to the ComptonPeslOnline website.
-If you are unable to access the recorder, contact info@accentjweinman, and we will send you the screener.
+You will need a microphone and approximately 5 minutes to complete this screening.
+You will be redirected to the Compton Online website.
+If you are unable to access the recorder, contact us and we will send you the screener!